Date of publication: 30 December 2021

-We have already stated about the precedent decision of the Economic Court of the Odesa region in case No. 916/3815/20, which declared the ownership of the state over sunken Delfi tanker.
+We have already stated about the precedent decision of the Commercial Court of the Odesa region in case No. 916/3815/20, which declared the ownership of the state over sunken Delfi tanker.
 This is the first case of its kind and therefore it is of great interest to maritime lawyers and industry experts.

-The South-West Economic Court of Appeal upheld the decision of the first instance court, emphasizing that due to the violation by the shipowner of the deadlines for raising the sunken property, the object passed into state ownership under Article 125 of the Merchant Shipping Code of Ukraine as a civil law act.
+The South-West Commercial Court of Appeal upheld the decision of the first instance court, emphasizing that due to the violation by the shipowner of the deadlines for raising the sunken property, the object passed into state ownership under Article 125 of the Merchant Shipping Code of Ukraine as a civil law act.
 The court also confirmed the correctness of the method of protection chosen by the state by filing a claim for recognition of ownership, which can be used by the owner only in three cases: appeal or non-recognition of ownership, as well as loss of an entitling document.

 The shipowner is currently trying to appeal these decisions to the Supreme Court.
 If the cassation proceedings are initiated, the case will also be considered in 2022, and the conclusions of the Supreme Court will be of binding importance for the courts and will become a reference point for all interested parties.